flybywiresim/docs/docs/pilots-corner/beginner-guide/engine-start-taxi.md

         The FlyByWire checklist's trim section at the bottom indicates we would need to set a nose up trim of about 0.2.

-    !!! warning "The CG scale available in the Asobo model of the flight deck is not entirely accurate for the A320neo.
-This is corrected in the [All Versions](https://docs.flybywiresim.com/fbw-a32nx/fbw-versions.md) of the Plane."

 ---

 ## Flight Controls Check